jbs4bmx/MedicalAttention/src/config.md

     "AI2": {
-        "Enable": false,            // Enable or Disable modification of this item. ('true' to enable : 'false' to disable) "hpResource": 250           // This is the amount of HP this item has.
+        "Enable": false,            // Enable or Disable modification of this item. ('true' to enable : 'false' to disable) "hpResource": 250,          // This is the amount of HP this item has.
 (Whole number only.)
+        "hpResourceRate": 50        // This is the rate of healing that will occur during a single use.
+This is not the actual amount that will be healed although a higher number will provide more healing during each use.
+(Whole number only.)
     },

     "CAR": {
-        "Enable": false,            // Enable or Disable modification of this item. ('true' to enable : 'false' to disable) "hpResource": 500           // This is the amount of HP this item has.
+        "Enable": false,            // Enable or Disable modification of this item. ('true' to enable : 'false' to disable) "hpResource": 500,          // This is the amount of HP this item has.
 (Whole number only.)
+        "hpResourceRate": 70        // This is the rate of healing that will occur during a single use.
+This is not the actual amount that will be healed although a higher number will provide more healing during each use.
+(Whole number only.)
     },

     "SALEWA": {
-        "Enable": false,            // Enable or Disable modification of this item. ('true' to enable : 'false' to disable) "hpResource": 1000          // This is the amount of HP this item has.
+        "Enable": false,            // Enable or Disable modification of this item. ('true' to enable : 'false' to disable) "hpResource": 1000,         // This is the amount of HP this item has.
 (Whole number only.)
+        "hpResourceRate": 85        // This is the rate of healing that will occur during a single use.
+This is not the actual amount that will be healed although a higher number will provide more healing during each use.
+(Whole number only.)
     },

     "IFAK": {
         "Enable": false,            // Enable or Disable modification of this item. ('true' to enable : 'false' to disable) "hpResource": 900,          // This is the amount of HP this item has.
+(Whole number only.)
+        "hpResourceRate": 50,       // This is the rate of healing that will occur during a single use.
+This is not the actual amount that will be healed although a higher number will provide more healing during each use.
 (Whole number only.)
         "fixFracture": true,        // Fix a broken limb. ('true' to enable : 'false' to disable) "fixDestroyedPart": true    // Fix a blacked out body part. ('true' to enable : 'false' to disable) },